The Siebens Domain Management Model and Dementia

 More work is necessary on ways to focus on the dyad of an individual with dementia and their care partner/caregiver.
 Some health systems now pay attention to care partners’ needs.
 (7) The SDMM can organize a teams’ comprehensive yet efficient proactive assessment of both dyad members and include discussion about the ongoing caregiving.
 Assessments can be followed by providing information, collaborative problem solving, and prioritizing next steps.
 Among the goals to be considered is maintaining the dyad’s health as best as possible.

-1 The Siebens Domain Management Model (SDMM) is also called the Siebens Model of Clinical Domain Management or Siebens Model.
+1 The Siebens Domain Management Model (SDMM) is also called the Domain Model or Siebens Model of Clinical Domain Management.
 For some applications, see https://www.siebenspcc.com/ and userfriendlytools.healthcare.

 2 While definitions may vary, here the care partner term implies the individual requiring help (supervision, physical help, or both) has the ability to participate in coping as his or her health circumstances change.
 The caregiver term reflects greater dependency in the individual such that a caregiver provides total supervision or significant physical help.